JoshCircenis/JoshCircenis/README.md

 # Hi my name is Josh Circenis
-I am a student at Colorado State University studying Computer Science.
+I am a student at Colorado State University studying Computer Science with a minor in Mathematics.
 I am currently focused on software developement, machine learning/artificial intelligence, and software for embedded systems.
+Some of my skills include the following:

 ## Technical Skills
 |**Languages**|**Frameworks & Libraries**|**Tools & Technologies**|